jst-build/jst/doc/concepts/overview.md

  - A single string refers to the target with this name in the same module.
- - A pair `//module:name` refers to the target `name` in the module `module` of the same repository.
-There are no module names with a distinguished meaning.
-The naming scheme is unambiguous, as all other names given by lists have length at least 3.
+ - A ref-string `@'//module:name'` refers to the target `name` in the module `module` of the same repository.
- - A list `./relative-module-path:name` refers to a target with the given name in the module that has the specified path relative to the current module (in the current repository).
+ - A ref-string `@'./relative-module-path:name'` refers to a target with the given name in the module that has the specified path relative to the current module (in the current repository).
- - A list `repository//module:name` refers to the target with the specified name in the specified module of the specified repository.
+ - A ref-string `@'repository//module:name'` refers to the target with the specified name in the specified module of the specified repository.